 Cool yellow: A cool yellow has green undertones and is less vibrant than other shades of yellow.
 It can soften the room and works well for rooms with lots of natural light.
 Pair it with blue or green to create a fresh and relaxing ambiance.

 Warm yellow: A warm yellow has red or orange undertones and is a more vibrant and energetic color.
-It works well in spaces with less natural light and can create a cozy and inviting atmosphere.
+It works well in spaces with less natural light and can generally create a cozy and inviting atmosphere.
 Pair it with neutrals like beiges and greys to offset warmth.

 Bright Yellow: Bright yellow is a bold and eye-catching color that works well as an accent color in a room.
 Add a splash to a neutral room.
 Pair with other vibrant colors for bold looks or with white for subtler tones.